Japanese New Zealanders: Education

 Japanese-language schools were first established in New Zealand to allow the children of Japanese business expatriates the opportunity to continue learning the Japanese school curriculum while living in New Zealand.
 Full-time Japanese curriculum schools and part-time Japanese supplementary schools were opened.
 The first supplementary school was opened in 1972 in Auckland.
 The students attended both local schools and supplementary schools to be able to integrate into the Japanese system once they returned to Japan.
 Originally, only the children of business expatriates were permitted entry; however, as demand grew, permanent residents were allowed entry.

 The study of the Japanese language is also a popular choice in languages in New Zealand.
 A 1993 survey found that 27,942 people were studying Japanese in New Zealand.
 At the time, New Zealand had the seventh-highest number of people studying Japanese in the world.
-Japanese language courses were first introduced to New Zealand's secondary and tertiary education systems in 1960.
+Japanese language courses were introduced to New Zealand's secondary and tertiary education systems in 1960.

 There are weekend supplementary Japanese education programmes (hoshū jugyō kō) in Auckland, Canterbury/Christchurch, and Wellington.
 Japanese schools within New Zealand include: